Projects

 Land ownership transparency – a comparison of seven countries (2023-2024)

-The project, financed by the BBSR and initiated by the German Ministry for Housing, Urban Planning and Building, focused on land market transparency in terms of ownership transparency.
-This forms an important basis for a sustainable and planned management of the soil resource.
-However, the availability, quality, and transparency of the data are often inadequate.
-The project examined the causes and consequences of varying degrees of data availability and the associated transparency, particularly regarding ownership structures in an international comparison.
-The investigation, using an international approach, aimed to enable a comparative perspective and structured reflection.
-Thomas Hartmann led the project.
+The project, financed by the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) and initiated by the German Ministry for Housing, Urban Planning and Building, focuses on land market transparency in terms of ownership transparency.
+Ownership data forms an important basis for a sustainable and planned management of the resource soil, but the availability, quality and transparency of the data is often inadequate.
+This project, led by Prof. Dr. Thomas Hartmann, examines the causes and consequences of varying degrees of data availability and the associated transparency, particularly regarding ownership structures, in an international comparison.
+The investigation aims to enable a comparative perspective and structured reflection.

 LAND4FLOOD Conference 2023